awsdocs/aws-cloud9-user-guide/doc_source/credentials.md

 You can now start calling AWS services from your environment\.
 To use the AWS CLI, the aws\-shell, or both to call AWS services, see the [AWS CLI and aws\-shell Sample](sample-aws-cli.md)\.
 To call AWS services from your code, see our other [tutorials and samples](tutorials.md)\.

-## Create and Store Permanent Access Credentials in an Environment<a name="credentials-permanent-create"></a>
+## Create and store permanent access credentials in an Environment<a name="credentials-permanent-create"></a>

 **Note**
 If you are using an AWS Cloud9 EC2 development environment, we recommend you use AWS managed temporary credentials instead of AWS permanent access credentials\.
-To work with AWS managed temporary credentials, see [AWS managed temporary credentials](how-cloud9-with-iam.md#sec-auth-and-access-control-temporary-managed-credentials)\.
+To work with AWS managed temporary credentials, see [AWS managed temporary credentials](how-cloud9-with-iam.md#auth-and-access-control-temporary-managed-credentials)\.

 In this section, you use AWS Identity and Access Management \(IAM\) to generate a set of permanent credentials that the AWS CLI, the aws\-shell, or your code can use when calling AWS services\.
 This set includes an AWS access key ID and an AWS secret access key, which are unique to your user in your AWS account\.
 If you already have an AWS access key ID and an AWS secret access key, note those credentials, and then skip ahead to [Store Permanent Access Credentials in an Environment](#credentials-permanent-create-store)\.

 You can create a set of permanent credentials with the [IAM console](#credentials-permanent-create-console) or the [AWS CLI](#credentials-permanent-create-cli)\.

-### Create Permanent Access Credentials with the Console<a name="credentials-permanent-create-console"></a>
+### Create permanent access credentials with the console<a name="credentials-permanent-create-console"></a>

 1. Sign in to the IAM console, at [https://console\.aws\.amazon\.com/iam](https://console.aws.amazon.com/iam)\.